What are you wondering?

 Näz or, in Urdu, ناز, has a direct translation to the English word Pride.

-Yet it's meaning goes deeper and it translate into a feeling of pride that comes from knowing that you are loved no matter what you do.
+We can transcribe it into a feeling of pride that comes from knowing you are loved no matter what you do.

-We believe that when wearing a Näz piece you can feel the love, of the ones who created it, from fiber to design.
+When wearing a Näz piece, you can feel the love of the ones who created it, from fibre to design.

 Sustainability is our core as a brand and we would never do it other way.

 For us, sustainability is a balance between social, environment and economy, and we weight the creation of new pieces always looking for the balance between these 3 pilars.

 Less environmental footprint, a positive social impact and also a balanced price, fair for our partners, for us and for you.

 You can know a lot more about our sustainable efforts here.

 Working with factories that have good working environments and conditions has always been imperative when choosing new partners and suppliers.

 This creates a price factor that most people think it’s prohibitive when it comes to consuming fair fashion, but let’s not forget that a century ago people spent more than half their income on food and clothes, but today people spend less than a fifth.
 So, even if other parts of our life became more expensive, clothes still shouldn’t be so cheap.